 For heat pump operation, clip the jumper wire located bellow the O terminal on the integrated ignition/blower control board.
-In heat pump mode, a call for heat will result in the circulating air blower operating at the selected cooling airflow with no ramp-up period.
+In heat pump mode, a call for heat will result in the circulating air blower operating at the selected cooling airflow after a brief ramp-up period.